helmfile/helmfile/docs/proposals/towards-1.0.md

 ### The long deprecated `charts.yaml` has been finally removed

 Helmfile used to load `helmfile.yaml` or `charts.yaml` when you omitted the `-f` flag. `charts.yaml` has been deprecated for a long time but never been removed.
-We take v1 as a change to finally remove it.
+We take v1 as a chance to finally remove it.

 ## After 1.0